gravitational/teleport/rfd/0098-securing-docker-images.md

 We are, in fact, already doing this on image upload, although I don't know if the signal from the scan is monitored in any way.

-I propose that we use the ECR Advanced Scanning tools, that can be set to run at intervals.
+I propose that we use ECR enhanced scanning, which can be set to run at intervals.
 It is also possible to attach actions to the result of these scans.
 Initially, I suggest a simple Slack channel notification on any detected vulnerability, as shown (here)[https://www.kostavro.eu/posts/2021-05-26-ecr-scan-on-push-slack-notification/].